dasalebr/CloudGuard-ShiftLeft-CICD/README.md

 > docker pull checkpoint/shiftleft

-Shiftleft SAST and static code analysis for code and container images will scan for CVEs, CWEs, Malware and credentials by leveraging Check Point ThreatCloud which is a collaborative network and cloud-driven knowledge base that delivers real-time dynamic security intelligence
+Shiftleft SAST and static code analysis for code and container images will scan for CVEs, CWEs, Malware and credentials by leveraging Check Point ThreatCloud which is a collaborative network and cloud-driven knowledge base that delivers real-time dynamic security intelligence.

 ## The following blades are currently available for use within the framework: